ranbureand/bestiarum/about.markdown

 ***

 Hello Dreamer,
 I am a curious wanderer who tells stories by the fire at night.
 I like collecting shiny things like magpies.
-My nickname is “takatukacı” since my childhood.
+My nickname is “takatukaci” since my childhood.
 And this is my nest where I collect those shiny and magical “takatuka”s.

 **What does Takatukaci means?**

 Although “takatuka” has another meaning in Turkish dictionaries, in colloquial language it means timeworn, shabby objects or rumpus.
-Likewise when I was 6, the husband of my aunt used to call me as “takatukacı” which means the one who collects “takatuka”, since I used to collect what I thought was beautiful even if it was shabby, and sometimes I made a mess while carrying them altogether from place to place.
+Likewise when I was 6, the husband of my aunt used to call me as “takatukaci” which means the one who collects “takatuka”, since I used to collect what I thought was beautiful even if it was shabby, and sometimes I made a mess while carrying them altogether from place to place.

 If you have other magical, mythological, magnificent, natural / supernatural and unforgettable beings that you know, or listen from your grandpa, or believe in your family, or come across in a book / movie, please write to me at **takatukahane@gmail.com**.